TurboGears/tg2docs/docs/turbogears/restdispatch.rst

 usually an ideal candidate for RESTful dispatch and so provide a simple and clean showcase of the feature.

-Here is the Model used to develop this chapter:
+Here is the model used to develop this chapter.
+In a quickstarted SQLAlchemy project, place it in a model module such as ``moviedemo/model/movies.py`` and import the mapped classes from ``moviedemo/model/__init__.py`` so ``metadata.create_all()`` and the rest of the application see the tables.
+The example assumes the project package is named ``moviedemo``; use your own package name if you quickstarted with a different one.

 .. code-block:: python

-    from sqlalchemy import Column, Integer, String, Date, Text, ForeignKey, Table from sqlalchemy.orm import relation
+    from sqlalchemy import Column, Integer, String, Date, Text, ForeignKey, Table from sqlalchemy.orm import relationship

     from moviedemo.model import DeclarativeBase, metadata